-In recent weeks, you’ve likely been hearing about a Black holiday called Juneteenth.
-This celebration has been around for almost 200 years, and gains more and more attention every year.
+You’ve likely heard about a Black holiday called Juneteenth.
+This celebration has been around for almost 200 years and gains more and more attention yearly.

-A lot of Black people treat it as our version of the 4th of July; our day to celebrate freedom.
-But there are still plenty of people who have no idea what the day is, especially because it’s not often taught in schools.
-If you’re not sure what Juneteenth is, or are looking for a good way to explain it, look no further.
+Many Black people treat it as our version of the 4th of July, our day to celebrate freedom.
+But plenty of people still have no idea what the day is, mainly because it’s not often taught in schools.
+If you’re unsure what Juneteenth is or are looking for an excellent way to explain it, look no further.

 What is Juneteenth?

-Some people say that Juneteenth is the day slavery officially ended in the United States.
+Some say that Juneteenth was the day slavery officially ended in the United States.
 But that’s not exactly true.
-Slavery officially ended on January 1, 1863 when President Abraham Lincoln’s Emancipation Proclamation took effect.
-On June 19, 1865, slaves in Galveston, Texas finally learned that they had been freed two years prior.
-Juneteenth gets its name from the date that those last slaves found out they were free.
+Slavery formally ended on January 1, 1863, when President Abraham Lincoln’s Emancipation Proclamation took effect.
+On June 19, 1865, enslaved people in Galveston, Texas, finally learned they had been freed two years prior.
+Juneteenth gets its name from when those last enslaved people discovered they were free.

 The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.
 The freedmen are advised to remain quietly at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere.General Orders, Number 3; Headquarters District of Texas, Galveston, June 19, 1865

-For the last 40 years, Juneteenth has been recognized as a holiday in Texas, which is fitting given the state’s connection to the date.
-Since then, 45 more states and the District of Columbia have moved to recognize Juneteenth as a holiday.
-New Hampshire is the latest state to do so, back in 2019.
-Just this week, the governor of Virginia, Ralph Northam, said that he would propose legislation to make the date a paid state holiday.
+Since 1979, Juneteenth has been recognized as a holiday in Texas, which is fitting given the state’s connection to the date.
+Since then, all 50 states and the District of Columbia have moved to recognize Juneteenth as a holiday.

-As of right now, there is no plan to make Juneteenth an official federal holiday.
-There are online petitions of course, and in 2019, Senator Bernie Sanders called for it to become a national holiday.
-And back in 2018, the U.S. Senate passed a resolution designating June 19th, “Juneteenth Independence Day.”
-It has yet to reach the House.
+Senator Bernie Sanders called for it to become a national holiday in 2019.
+And back in 2018, the U.S. Senate passed a resolution designating June 19th as “Juneteenth Independence Day.”

-Even though there are no immediate plans to make Juneteenth an official federal holiday, more and more companies are beginning to acknowledge it as an important holiday.
-Twitter and Square, the mobile payment company, are considering it a holiday and giving the day off with pay.
-Jack Dorsey, chief executive and founder of both sites describes the day as time for “celebration, education, and connection.”
-Additionally, the NFL and Nike made similar announcements, which is a major departure from their past stances.
+Many companies had already begun to acknowledge it as an important holiday.
+Twitter and Square, the mobile payment company, consider it a holiday and give the day off with pay.
+Jack Dorsey, former chief executive of Twitter and founder of both sites, describes the day as a time for “celebration, education, and connection.”
+The NFL and Nike also made similar announcements, a significant departure from their past stances.

-There are many ways you can celebrate Juneteenth, as evidenced by celebrations across the globe.
+You can celebrate Juneteenth in many ways, as evidenced by global celebrations.
 Parades are popular in places like Atlanta and Washington.
-In Galveston, the place where everything happened, celebrations are usually plentiful.
-There are usually things like barbecues, parades, musical performances, even a beauty contest.
-Obviously this year will be a lot different because of coronavirus.
-But there will still be some celebrations.
+In Galveston, the place where everything happens, festivals are usually plentiful.
+There are usually things like barbecues, parades, musical performances, and a beauty contest.

 Juneteenth started as a day of independence.
 And it still is.
 But now, it’s a testament to the strength and resilience of Black Americans in the face of a continuously uncertain future.
-Taking the time to reflect on the Black experience and highlight the positives is a great way to honor the day.
+Reflecting on the Black experience and highlighting the positives is a great way to honor the day.